facilityregistry/fred-api/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Facility Registry API documentation!
+Welcome to the Facility Registry API documentation
 =================================================

 The **Facility Registry API** is an attempt to create a common standard for the sharing and updating of health facility data.